APW Elementary

 Homeroom:

-Good Morning, I hope you are all having a wonderful Wednesday.
-Please use this time to get ready for your day.
+Good Morning, I hope you are all having a great day.

 Do Now: